50 Great Brands In Bristol

 Peer in the windows of this jam-packed shop on Perry Road and you’ll see all kinds of unique-looking tools.

 The owner, Charles Stirling opened the shop in 1980 and it stocks such a range of tools that people visit from all over the country (and world!).

-Although there’s no slogan as such, the shop front tells you anything you could possibly need to know, listing the types of tools available in a smart white font which reflects the practical nature of the shop.
+Although there’s no slogan as such, the shop front tells you anything you could possibly need to know.
+It lists the types of tools available in a smart white font which reflects the practical nature of the shop.

-Better Food originated as an organic vegetable box scheme in St. Werburghs and since then has gone on to become a small chain of 3 independent supermarkets in Bristol.
+Better Food originated as an organic vegetable box scheme in St. Werburghs and since then has gone on to become a small chain of three independent supermarkets in Bristol.